-LD 1576, An Act to Fund Agreements with Certain State Employee Unions and Ensure Equitable Treatment for Other State Employees - Public Laws 2013, chapter 425.
-This emergency law became effective on July 16.
-This bill was one of about twenty bills that were sent to the Governor just before the session adjourned on July 10.
-The Governor signed this bill into law as an emergency measure on July 16.
-This law authorizes various cost components that are part of collective bargaining agreements reached between the State and several bargaining units representing state employees.
-This law also provides for equitable treatment of employees that are not subject to collective bargaining.
+LD 1576, An Act to Fund Agreements with Certain State Employee Unions and Ensure Equitable Treatment for Other State Employees - Enacted and Pending the Governor's Action.

+This bill is one of about twenty bills that were sent to the Governor just before the session adjourned, allowing the Governor to hold this bill until the Legislature reconvenes.
+This bill authorizes various cost components that are part of collective bargaining agreements reached between the State and several bargaining units representing state employees.
+This bill also provides for equitable treatment of employees that are not subject to collective bargaining.